roytang/blog/content/post/2008/05/creating-a-wordpress-template-part-2.md

       </table>
     </div>

-  7. I don't want the about info hardcoded into the right column, so I modify it instead to display the contents of any page titled "about&#8221;.
+  7. I don't want the about info hardcoded into the right column, so I modify it instead to display the contents of any page titled "about".
 The code shown below is cribbed from Hemingway Reloaded WordPress theme:</p> <div class='hl_wrap'>
       <table class="sourcetable">
         <tr>
           <td class="linenos">